sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

   : null;
 ```

-We also want to show different microcopy whenever the order has seats
+We also want to show different messages whenever the order has seats
 defined.
 We will therefore set the _FormattedMessage_ component into a
 variable, so we can conditionally use the version that is appropriate.